Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Introduction

 One approach to obtaining second-order equations in four dimensions is to utilize the Teleparallel Equivalent of General Relativity (TEGR) rather than the Einstein-Hilbert Lagrangian.
-While general relativity employs the Levi-Civita connection, which features curvature without torsion, teleparallelism uses the Weitzenböck connection, e.g., \cite{2023IJGMM..2050219G}, which has zero curvature but nonzero torsion.
-This torsion is what accounts for the gravitational interaction \cite{Aldrovandi:2013wha, Krssak:2015oua}.
-In this framework, teleparallelism \cite{2005physics...3046U} can be viewed as a subset of Einstein-Cartan theories \cite{RevModPhys.48.393}, which describe gravity through a connection that encompasses both torsion and curvature.
+While general relativity employs the Levi-Civita connection, which features curvature without torsion, teleparallelism uses the Weitzenböck connection, which has zero curvature but nonzero torsion.
+This torsion is what accounts for the gravitational interaction.
+In this framework, teleparallelism can be viewed as a subset of Einstein-Cartan theories \cite{RevModPhys.48.393}, which describe gravity through a connection that encompasses both torsion and curvature.
 In teleparallel gravity, gravity is interpreted as a force, similar to the other fundamental forces, and it acts through torsion.
 This is in contrast to GR, where gravity is seen as the effect of spacetime curvature.
 TEGR is a specific form of teleparallel gravity that is equivalent to general relativity at the level of field equations.
 It uses a tetrad (or vierbein) formalism.
 Teleparallel gravity provides a different but equivalent framework to general relativity for describing the gravitational interaction, for example, on energy-momentum localization and can be extended to form the basis of modified gravity theories, such as $f(T)$ gravity.
-By using tetrads instead of the metric as the fundamental variable, teleparallel gravity offers a framework to formulate gravity as a gauge theory, e.g, \cite{Pereira:2019woq}.
+In particular, TEGR admits an interpretation as a gauge theory of the translation group, where the tetrad (equivalently, a translational gauge potential) plays the role of the gauge field and torsion is the corresponding field strength (see e.g. \cite{AldrovandiPereiraVu2004,AldrovandiPereira2013}).
 On the other hand, Born-Infeld gravity theory is inspired by Born-Infeld electrodynamics, which was initially formulated to address the problem of infinite self-energy of point charges in classical electrodynamics \cite{1934RSPSA.144..425B}.
 This approach was extended to gravity to regularize singularities.
-Interestingly, Teleparallel Born-Infeld gravity (TBI) combines ideas from teleparallel gravity and Born-Infeld-type modifications.
+Interestingly, Teleparallel Born-Infeld gravity (TBI) combines ideas from teleparallel gravity and Born-Infeld type modifications Teleparallel Born-Infeld deformations of TEGR were originally proposed in ~\cite{FerraroFiorini2007,FerraroFiorini2008} and subsequently developed in a variety of cosmological and strong field applications (see e.g, \cite{FioriniFerraro2009,PhysRevD.86.083515,Jana2014,JusufiEtAl2022}).
 As a result, in this theory, the action is based on the Weitzenb\"ock connection (in contrast to the Levi-Civita connection used in general relativity) and includes a Born-Infeld-like structure.
 The torsion scalar $T$ replaces the Ricci scalar $R$ in the standard Born-Infeld gravity action.
 The field equations are derived from this modified action, resulting in a different set of equations compared to standard teleparallel gravity and Born-Infeld gravity.
 The torsion tensor, rather than the curvature tensor, plays a central role.
-In addition, in TBI the equations of motion remain second-order \footnote{This is crucial to avoid unphysical degrees of freedom.}.
-Similarly to how Born-Infeld electrodynamics regularizes the infinite self-energy of point charges, TBI gravity aims to regularize singularities \cite{Ferraro:2006jd,Bohmer:2019vff,2020arXiv200511843B} in the gravitational field, which can lead to more physically realistic models of compact objects.
-Furthermore, TBI gravity may provide novel alternative strong gravity and cosmological scenarios.
-Its theoretical appeal and practical advantages make it a compelling area of research for physicists exploring the fundamental nature of gravity, since this theory offers a rich phenomenology that predicts a variety of potential observable effects that can be tested via observational data.
+In addition, in TBI the equations of motion remain second-order, thereby avoiding higher-derivative (Ostrogradsky-type) instabilities.\footnote{This property alone does not guarantee the absence of additional propagating modes, background-dependent branching of degrees of freedom, or strong-coupling behavior in generic $f(T)$-type modifications; see e.g. \cite{GolovnevGuzman2020,DelhomJimenezCanoMaldonadoTorralba2023} and references therein.}